Best Pound Cake

 Instructions

-- Butter and flour (or use a flour and oil cooking spray like Baker's Joy) a 10-inch tube or Bundt pan (do not use a 2 piece angel food cake pan).
+- Butter and flour (or use a flour and oil cooking spray like Baker's Joy) a 10-inch tube or Bundt pan (do not use a 2-piece angel food cake pan).

 - Pour the batter into your prepared pan.
 Drop the pan onto the counter once or twice to remove air bubbles.
-Place in lower third of a cold oven.
-Set oven to 350º and bake 60-75 minutes or until a toothpick inserted in center comes out clean or with just a couple crumbs.
+Place in the lower third of a cold oven.

 Notes